 What Is OCD, Really?

-OCD is a chronic mental health disorder characterized by:
+OCD is a chronic mental health disorder characterised by:

-- Compulsions: Repetitive behaviors or mental acts performed to reduce the anxiety caused by obsessions.
+Compulsions: Repetitive behaviours or mental acts performed to reduce the anxiety caused by obsessions.

-The compulsions may offer temporary relief, but they don’t solve the root problem—and often lead to a cycle of distress.
+The compulsions may offer temporary relief, but they don’t solve the root problem and often lead to a cycle of distress.
+This cycle explains why the struggles of OCD can feel endless for many people.

 Examples of Common Obsessions and Compulsions